The-FireHub-Project-old/TheCore/docs/topics/wiki/Wiki Arr.md

-> [!NOTE]
-            This function will reset the array pointer of the input array after use.

 ### ### Pop the element off the end of array

 _Pops and returns the last element value of th $array, shortening the $array by one element._